 There are approximately 30 locals who live on the island full time, but only a few locals work as guides in the camps, and without tourism, the locals have no potential for an income aside from poaching.

 What does Casa de Coco do?

-Casa de Coco works to establish and maintain an alternate economy for the residents of Barra de Pacuare through volun-tourism and homestays.
+Casa de Coco works to establish and maintain an alternate economy for the residents of Barra de Pacuare through volun-tourism and home stays.
 We give local families the opportunity to host volun-tourists who come to the island, providing them with alternate income.
-Aside from hosting, as more volunteers come to the island, the demand for conservation camp guides increases, providing options for employment for the locals.
+Aside from hosting, as more volunteers come to the island, the demand for conservation guides can increase and provide options of employment for the locals.

-Homestay families sign a good-will statement that states that the families will not to poach when they are hosting a tourist, and if they are caught poaching, they will lose any potential homestay income in the future.
-Income from homestays solves the low-income problem of the locals by providing a fair and sustainable wage so they will not need to poach.
+The home stay families sign a good-will statement that states that the families will not poach when they are hosting a tourist, and if they are caught poaching, they will lose any potential home stay income in the future.
+Income from home stays solves the low-income problem of the locals by providing a fair and sustainable wage so they will not need to poach.

-Aside from facilitating homestays, Casa de Coco connects with volun-tourists through AirBnB, aranging travel from Costa Rica to Barra de Pacuare and seeing to any needs while here around the clock during their stay.
-We also educate volunteers and the community at Turtle Talk Tuesdays, 2 o'clock at the Casa de Coco Community Center.
+Aside from facilitating home stays, the Casa de Coco connects with volun-tourists through AirBnB, helps to arrange travel to Barra de Pacuare and sees to any needs while the volun-tourists are here during their stay.
+We also provide education and training for all guests.

 Casa de Coco was founded by a American/Costa Rican couple and has 9+ years of experience working with both volunteers and the turtles.
-They facilitate communication between tourists, locals, and conservation camps.
-We are a not for profit organization that is passionate about changing the fate of sea tutles on this island.
+We facilitate communication between tourists, locals, and conservation camps.
+We are a not for profit organization that is passionate about changing the fate of sea turtles and preserving the biodiversity